 The Pfizer License gives us exclusive worldwide rights to develop, manufacture, and commercialize sulopenem etzadroxil and sulopenem, or any other prodrug of sulopenem previously identified by Pfizer as well as the right to use relevant information and regulatory documentation developed by Pfizer to support any regulatory filing worldwide.
 In exchange for those rights, we are obligated to satisfy diligence requirements, including using commercially reasonable efforts to develop, obtain regulatory approval for and commercialize sulopenem etzadroxil and sulopenem by implementing a specified development plan and providing an update on progress on an annual basis.
-Under the Pfizer License, we paid Pfizer a one-time non-refundable upfront fee of \$5.0 million, clinical milestone payments totaling \$15.0 million, upon first patient dosing of oral sulopenem and sulopenem in a Phase 3 clinical trial, and are obligated to pay Pfizer milestone payments upon the achievement of other specified regulatory and sales milestones, as well as royalties ranging from a single-digit to mid-teens percentage based on the amount of marginal net sales of each licensed product.
+Under the Pfizer License, we paid Pfizer a one-time non-refundable upfront fee of \$5.0 million, clinical milestone payments totaling \$15.0 million, upon first patient dosing of oral sulopenem and sulopenem in a Phase 3 clinical trial, and are obligated to pay Pfizer milestone payments upon the achievement of other specified regulatory and sales milestones, including a regulatory milestone payment of \$20 million which became due upon approval of oral sulopenem for commercial sale in the United States by the FDA.
+We deferred this payment for a two-year period, at an annual rate of eight percent on a daily compounded basis until paid in full, as permitted pursuant to the terms of the Pfizer License.
+We are also obligated to pay Pfizer royalties ranging from a single-digit to mid-teens percentage based on the amount of marginal net sales of each licensed product.
 Pfizer also received 381,922 of our Series A preferred shares (which converted to 25,461 ordinary shares in connection with our initial public offering (IPO)) as additional payment for the licensed rights.

-If we fail to comply with our obligations to Pfizer under the Pfizer License, Pfizer may have the right to terminate the Pfizer License, in which event we would not be able to develop, obtain regulatory approval for, manufacture or market any product candidate that is covered by the Pfizer License, including sulopenem etzadroxil and sulopenem, which would materially harm our business, financial condition, results of operations and growth prospects.
+If we fail to comply with our obligations to Pfizer under the Pfizer License, Pfizer may have the right to terminate the Pfizer License, in which event we would not be able to develop, obtain regulatory approval for, manufacture or market any product or product candidate that is covered by the Pfizer License, including ORLYNVAHTM and sulopenem, which would materially harm our business, financial condition, results of operations and growth prospects.
 Any termination of the Pfizer License or reduction or elimination of our rights thereunder may result in our having to negotiate new or reinstated agreements with less favorable terms.
 Any termination of the Pfizer License would cause us to lose our rights to important intellectual property or technology.

-We expect to depend on collaborations with third parties for the development and commercialization of oral sulopenem and/or sulopenem in certain territories.
+We expect to depend on collaborations with third parties for the commercialization of products, including ORLYNVAHTM, and the development and commercialization of product candidates in certain territories.
 Our prospects with respect to those product candidates will depend in part on the success of those collaborations.